tomgosling57/cleanit/tests/README.md

 ## Shared Fixtures

 Common fixtures like `app_context` and `client` are defined in `tests/conftest.py` to be shared across multiple test files, promoting reusability and reducing code duplication.

+### `app_context` Fixture
+The `app_context` fixture ensures that tests run within the Flask application context, which is necessary for accessing application-specific features like the database.

+### `client` Fixture
+The `client` fixture provides a test client for making requests to the Flask application.
+It sets `app.config['TESTING'] = True` and mocks `app.config['SQLALCHEMY_SESSION']` to isolate database interactions during tests.
+This client is used to simulate HTTP requests (GET, POST, etc.) to the application's routes.

+**Important for Controller Tests:** When writing tests for controllers that require an active request context (e.g., accessing `flask.request` or `flask.session`), always use the `client` fixture to make requests.
+Do not manually create a request context using `app.test_request_context()`, as the `client` fixture handles this automatically and provides a more integrated testing experience.